mattermost/mattermost-handbook/operations/research-and-development/product/user-interface-text-guidelines.md

 ## UX Writing Principles

-Following the Writing Guidelines below will ensure communications to our users feel like they are coming from the same voice.
+Following these guidelines ensures that in-product communication to our users has the the same, consistent, voice.

 **Concise**